Minyus/pipelinex/README.md

         data.to_csv(str(save_path), **self._save_args)

-# Define a task
+# Define tasks

 def do_some_transformation(df):
     # do some transformation here
     return df

-# Configure data interface: can be written in catalog.yml using Kedro
+# Configure data interface: can be written in catalog config file using Kedro

 input_dataset = SimpleCSVLocalDataSet(
     filepath="data/input.csv",
     load_args={"float_precision": "high"},
-    save_args={"float_format": "%.16e"},
+    # save_args={"float_format": "%.16e"},  # You can set save_args for future use
 )

+save_output_flag = True
 output_dataset = SimpleCSVLocalDataSet(
     filepath="data/output.csv",
-    load_args={"float_precision": "high"},
+    # load_args={"float_precision": "high"},  # You can set load_args for future use
     save_args={"float_format": "%.16e"},
 )
-save_output_flag = True

-# Run tasks: can be configured as a pipeline using Kedro and written in parameters.yml using PipelineX
+# Run tasks: can be configured as a pipeline using Kedro
+# and can be written in parameters config file using PipelineX
 df_001 = input_dataset._load()
 df_002 = do_some_transformation(df_001)
 if save_output_flag: